 As a student, you’re learning about connections among research findings, data sources, and real-world outcomes.
 What if you could actually make those connections by conducting real research in a professional, collaborative environment?

 At the Cline Center for Advanced Social Research, students do research that matters.
 A core part of our strategy for pursuing the Cline Center’s mission is providing undergraduate and graduate students with practical experience in data science research that has real-world impact.
-Along with a text-minable archive of over 100 million global news reports from 1915 to yesterday, we equip you with innovative text analytics tools for transforming information into deeper understanding of the causes—and consequences—of social problems.
+Along with a text-minable index of over 100 million global news reports from 1915 to yesterday, we equip you with innovative text analytics tools for transforming information into deeper understanding of the causes—and consequences—of social problems.
 We welcome students as full members of our team.
 You’ll work side by side with our professional research staff on interdisciplinary projects that have potential to change the world.